xxiaoweii/tp/docs/UserGuide.md

 >
 > Please use a comma (`,`) to separate the different roles, contacts and courses.

-- The different fields are colour-coded to differentiate between them.

 - The square brackets, `[ ]`, are not needed when entering the command (see Example 3 below for more details).

 </box>